maddisondesigns/ephemeris/readme.txt

 If you do decide to use a child theme with Ephemeris, there's no need to use CSS @import or even enqueue the parent stylesheet.
 Ephemeris will automatically enqueue the parent stylesheet for you.
 Cool eh!

-Ephemeris' base is a fluid, responsive grid based on percentages.
-It uses [Normalize](https://github.com/necolas/normalize.css) to make sure that browsers render all elements more consistently and [Modernizr](http://modernizr.com) for detecting HTML5 and CSS3 browser capabilities along with some default stylings from HTML5 Boilerplate.
+Ephemeris uses [Normalize](https://github.com/necolas/normalize.css) to make sure that browsers render all elements more consistently and [Modernizr](http://modernizr.com) for detecting HTML5 and CSS3 browser capabilities along with some default stylings from HTML5 Boilerplate.
 It also incorporates the gorgeous [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon font by Dave Gandy.

 If you're looking to build an eCommerce website, Ephemeris supports the excellent WooCommerce plugin, straight out of the box.